jeremiah/genivi-raspberry-pi2/README.md

 # genivi-raspberry-pi2

 This repository is currently just a convenience for work being done bringing GENIVI's Demo Platform to the Raspberry Pi 2.
+The documentation on how to build the GDP for the RPi2 is <a href=http://wiki.projects.genivi.org/index.php/Hardware_Setup_and_Software_Installation/Rpi2> available on GENIVI's wiki</a>.

 Copyright (c) Jeremiah C. Foster